Workplace Violence Reporting

 The Road Map to Reporting Workplace Violence in Ontario School Boards: A Training Resource for Principals and Staff, 2019

-Please note that a Workplace Violence Report must be completed even if there is no injury to the victim of violence.
+Please note that a Workplace Violence Report must be completed even if there is no physical injury.

 Safe School Incident Report (SSIR)